nmking22/moviematch/README.md

 * The [Figaro Gem](https://github.com/laserlemon/figaro) is used to keep confidential information like API keys secure.

-* The [Fast JSON API Gem](https://github.com/Netflix/fast_jsonapi) is used to serialize data for our ReSTful `POST /upload` endpoint.
+* The [Fast JSON API Gem](https://github.com/Netflix/fast_jsonapi) is used to serialize data.

-* The [SimpleCov](https://github.com/simplecov-ruby/simplecov) gem is used to ensure that we covered 100% of our code with unit testing.
+* The [SimpleCov](https://github.com/simplecov-ruby/simplecov) gem is used to ensure that 100% of our code is covered with unit testing.

 ## Learning Goals